ClydeDz/compress-images/README.md

 ## Inputs

+While all the input parameters are optional, feel free to supply them in case you need to customize the values.
+See example usage below to know how to customize these values.

 | **Parameter**           | **Description**                                                                             | **Default value** |
 | ----------------------- | ------------------------------------------------------------------------------------------- | ----------------- |
 | input-directory         | Directory that contains uncompressed images.                                                | images            |